 We are proud of our large, family houses.
-We currently have three houses for school students up to the
+We currently have two houses for school students up to the

 age of 19yrs.